 - Graduates will be able to clearly articulate how norms of power and value are realized in themselves and in society.

-Philosophy and Religion and the Franklin College Family
+Philosophy and Religious Studies and the Franklin College Family